gemfire/gemfire-developer-website/content/tutorials/spring-for-gemfire/get-started-gf4k8s-sbgf.md

 ```

 ### 2. Edit the `gradle.properties` File
-* Navigate to the `spring-for-gemfire-examples/hello-world` directory.
+* Navigate to the `spring-for-gemfire-examples/hello-world` directory
 * Open the `gradle.properties`
 * Replace the value for `gemfireRepoUsername=` with your Commercial Maven Repo Username
 * Replace the value for `gemfireRepoPassword` with your Commercial Maven Repo Password

 ### 3. Edit the `application.properties` File

-* Navigate to the `spring-for-gemfire-examples/hello-world` directory.
+* Navigate to the `spring-for-gemfire-examples/hello-world` directory
 * Open the `application.properties` in src/main/resources
-* Uncomment the two listed properties.
+* Uncomment the two listed properties
 * Replace the value for `spring.data.gemfire.pool.locators:` with your VMware GemFire cluster information, for each locator (in this example we only have one locator).
 The information will follow the form:

    ```